taiwocoker007/ms030/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Manage_PW_Policies.md

 12. Because MFA is enabled for Holly, a **More information required** window appears.
 Select **Next**.

-13. In the **Keep your account secure** window, it indicates that you can either use the Microsoft Authenticator app for MFA, or you can use a phone. <br>
+13. In the **Keep your account secure** window, it indicates that you can either use the Microsoft Authenticator app for MFA, or you can use a phone.

 	For the purposes of this lab, you should use the **Phone** method so that you do not have to take time installing the Microsoft Authenticator app that you may not use again after this training class.
-Since the window displays the Microsoft Authenticator method by default, select the **I want to set up a different method** option at the bottom of the window.
+Since the window displays the Microsoft Authenticator method by default, select the **I want to set up a different method** option at the **bottom** of the window.

 14. In the **Choose a different method** dialog box that appears, select the drop-down arrow in the **Which method would you like to use** field and select **Phone**.
 Select **Confirm**.

 15. In the **Keep your account secure** window, the **Microsoft Authenticator** section has now been replaced by a **Phone** section.
-Select your country or region from the drop-down list, enter your mobile phone number (**xxx-xxx-xxxx**), and then select **Next**.<br>
+Select your country or region from the drop-down list, enter your mobile phone number (**xxx-xxx-xxxx**), and then select **Next**.

 	**Note:** If you receive a message indicating that an error occurred, you should close the browser (closing all tabs) and then repeat steps 10-15.

 16. You will receive a text message on your mobile phone with a verification code to test whether the phone number you entered is correct.
-In the **Enter code** window that appears, enter the code that was sent in the text message and then select **Verify**.<br>
+In the **Enter code** window that appears, enter the code that was sent in the text message and then select **Verify**.

 	**Note:** If you take too long to complete this process, the **Enter password** window will appear with a message indicating you took too long to complete the sign in process, so you will be timed-out.
 If this occurs, you must sign in again with Holly's password of **Pa55w.rd**.
 Another verification code will be texted to your phone, so enter it in the **Enter code** screen that appears and select **Verify**.

 17. If a **Stay signed in?** window appears, select **Don't show this again** and then select **Yes**.

 18. The **Office 365 Home** page should now be displayed in your browser.
 While Adatum will institute MFA once it eventually goes live with Microsoft 365 in its production environment, for now Holly wants to turn MFA off for her account for the remainder of the pilot project.
-She has just verified that she can use MFA to sign into Microsoft 365, so she will turn it off through the remainder of the pilot. <br>
+She has just verified that she can use MFA to sign into Microsoft 365, so she will turn it off through the remainder of the pilot.

 	To disable MFA for Holly Dickson's user account, select **Admin** on the **Office 365 home** page to open the **Microsoft 365 admin center**.
-In the left-hand navigation pane, select **Users** and then **Active users**.
+In the left-hand navigation pane, expand **Users** and then select **Active users**.

 19. In the **Active users** window, on the menu bar at the top of the user list, select **Multi-factor authentication**.

 20. In the **multi-factor authentication** window, the **users** tab is displayed by default.
-Note the MFA status for all existing user accounts is **Disabled**, except for Holly's account, which displays a status of **Enforced**. <br>
+Note the MFA status for all existing user accounts is **Disabled**, except for Holly's account, which displays a status of **Enforced**.

 	**Note:** When you originally enabled MFA for Holly, the status was changed from **Disabled** to **Enabled**.
-However, now that Holly has signed in using MFA, her the status has changed from **Enabled** to **Enforced**.<br>
+However, now that Holly has signed in using MFA, her the status has changed from **Enabled** to **Enforced**.

 	Select the check box for **Holly Dickson**, and in Holly's properties pane on the right, select **Disable**.
 21. On the **Disable multi-factor authentication?** dialog box, select **yes**.

 22. When the **Updates successful** dialog box appears, select **close**.
 In the **multi-factor authentication** window, verify Holly's MFA Status has changed to **Disabled**.

 23. You must now sign out of Microsoft 365 as Holly, close your browser session (to clear your cache), open a new session, and then log back into the **Office 365 home** page as Holly (**Holly@M365xZZZZZZ.onmicrosoft.com**).
-You should be familiar with these processes, so perform them now. <br>
+You should be familiar with these processes, so perform them now.

 	**Note:** with MFA turned off for Holly's account, you will simply need to enter Holly's password of **Pa55w.rd** when she logs in.
 Once you are logged in, you should then navigate to the **Microsoft 365 admin center**.